This REC training course is offered fully online, and is open only to Canvas-trained Delta College faculty.

 Weekly assignments are given and participants must pass with at least 80% on all work submitted.
 Stipend request forms will be emailed after class concludes.

 We hear a lot about “Regular Effective Contact” in online courses – but what does it mean?
 Why do we need it, and how can we make sure we have it?
-In-person and online training options have been scheduled to will help you understand the laws governing this hot topic in Distance Education, as well as how the OEI Course Design Rubric defines both Instructor-to-Student and Student-to-Student contact.
-Participants of REC training will be provided with a detailed rubric that builds on the OEI’s Course Interaction guidelines and offers 25 tips to create connections and boost your class from effective to exemplary!
+This training will help you understand changes in the laws governing this hot topic in Distance Education, as well as how the CVC-OEI Course Design Rubric defines both Instructor-to-Student and Student-to-Student contact.
+Learn how to create visible and contextual connections using the tools in Canvas; understand what to expect from an accreditation visit; and learn how to quantify contact that happens outside of Canvas like phone calls and office hours.